zevilz/zImageOptimizer-extensions/README.md

 Adds converting images to webp.
 Original images are preserved.
 A suffix is added to the converted images.
 Optimization of original images is not disabled.
 Extension have support for jpg, png, gif, tiff formats (tiff not supported by main script).

-WebP quality is set to 80 by default.
-You can change it in file `vars`.
+WebP quality is set to `80` by default.
+You can change it in `vars` file.
+It is not recommended to set a high quality, because the output images will be larger than the input images, and the visual quality will hardly differ from the lower quality.
+80-85 is optimal quality.

 ## png2jpg